smart-on-fhir/smart-on-fhir.github.io/profiles/genomics.md

 title: FHIR Genomics Data
 ---

+## Genetic Data Available
+There are approximately 240,000 FHIR Sequence resources belonging to 6 Sample Patients (40,000 sequences per patient) available to FHIR App Developers on an open FHIR endpoint.

+[Click here](http://genomics-advisor.smartplatforms.org:7080/)to access the data on the server

-## Data Source
+## Data Sources

-OpenSNP is an open source website where users share their genetic information.
-The SMART Genomics team downloaded VCF (Variant Call Format) files from this public data source: https://opensnp.org/genotypes
+The SMART Genomics Team downloaded genetic data from [OpenSNP](https://opensnp.org/genotypes), an open source website where users share their genetic information, and from the [Harvard Personal Genome Project](http://www.personalgenomes.org/harvard/data) website.
+All data was downloaded as VCF (Variant Call Format) files from these public data sources.

 VCF is a text file format, containing meta-information lines, a header line, and data lines containing information about a position in the genome.